ralish/bash-script-template/BACKLOG.md

 ### fatal error management

-maybe run a indepedant script? bashlava_qa.sh
+maybe run a independent script? bashlava_qa.sh

 docker is not installed
 not executing bashlava on a mac